MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringsettxpostpacketiterator.md

 After calling **NetRingSetTxPostPacketIterator**, the packet ring's **NextIndex** advances to the [**NET_RING_PACKET_ITERATOR**](net-ring-packet-iterator.md)'s current position in the ring.
 Therefore, the packets between the old value of **NextIndex** and the iterator's **Index - 1** inclusive have had their fragments posted to hardware and are transferred to the drain section of the ring.

-For an animation and code example of posting hardware, see [Using net rings and net ring iterators](using-net-rings-and-net-ring-iterators.md).
+For an animation and code example of posting hardware, see [Net rings and net ring iterators](net-rings-and-net-ring-iterators.md).

 ## Requirements